Skip to Get Started navigation

-The interest rate on a bond may be fixed, so predetermined and fixed for the life of a bond, on a floating rate basis which are linked to short-term interest rates ('reference rates' such as the London Interbank Offered Rate (LIBOR)).
+The interest rate on a bond may be fixed, so predetermined and fixed for the life of a bond, or on a floating rate basis and linked to short-term interest rates ('reference rates' such as the London Interbank Offered Rate (LIBOR)).

 Bond prices depend on a variety of factors, such as:

 Newly issued bonds generally sell at or near their face value.
 Prices for bonds traded in the secondary market will fluctuate as interest rates move up or down.
 Bond prices have an inverse relationship with interest rates.
 If interest rates move up, bond prices move down and vice versa.

 You can track bond prices in the financial press or on the Internet.
 Euro-denominated bond prices are quoted in decimals.
 The price quoted will depend on whether accrued interest is being taken into account (clean price or dirty price).
 Bond prices are usually quoted "clean", i.e., without accrued interest.
 The clean price is, in effect, the price of the bond on the first day of the coupon period.
 The "dirty" price of a bond is, therefore, the price of a bond including accrued interest.

 A bond's maturity date refers to the date on which the issuer will repay the principal amount to the investor.

 Maturity ranges are often divided into the following categories:

 The credit quality of bonds varies from the highest quality gilts, which are backed by the full faith and guarantee of the UK government to speculative bonds that are rated below investment grade.